muhdsaeed1/census-AI-analyzer/DEPLOYMENT.md

-# 🚀 Deployment Guide - Census Analytics Dashboard
+# 🚀 Deployment Guide - census-AI-analyzer

-Complete guide to deploy your full-stack Census Analytics Dashboard to the cloud.
+Complete guide to deploy your full-stack census-AI-analyzer to the cloud.

 ## Overview